Upper Lusatia: Early Middle Ages

 The independent development of the West Slavic tribes was interrupted in the 10th century by the expansion of the German state of East Francia.
 With the raids of 921/922 and 928/929 King Henry the Fowler initiated a period of military subjugation of the Polabian Slavs.
 In 932 the Milceni were forced to pay tribute.
-After Henry's death in 936 the Milceni once again became independent, but were subdued again in 939 by King Otto I of Germany.
-As a result, the Milceni lands, despite persistent militant struggles, became part of the vast Marca Geronis under the Saxon margrave Gero and after 965 of the newly established Margraviate of Meissen.
+After Henry's death in 936 the Milceni once again became independent, but were subdued again in 939 by King and later Emperor Otto I (936–973).
+In the early 960s, the neighboring Slavic Lusatians (in modern Lower Lusatia) were attacked by count Gero I, commander of the Saxon frontier regions, who forced them to subdue and pay tribute, and in the same time Meissen became the main German outpost in southern regions, among Slavic Milceni and Daleminzi, thus leading to the establishment of the March of Meissen.

 All the major wall ring castles in the border areas were strengthened and prepared as starting points for further conquests.
 In place of the Milceni castles, German Burgwards appeared (first mentioned 1006), such as the Ortenburg Castle in Bautzen, or the castles of Göda/Hodźij and Doberschau/Dobruša.
 In the year 1002 the city of Bautzen was first mentioned by the chronicler Thietmar of Merseburg.
-Until the second half of the 10th century the fights continued, and in 990 the Milceni were finally subdued by Margrave Eckard I of Meissen.
-The church of Upper Lusatia was assigned to the Diocese of Meissen in 968.
+Until the second half of the 10th century the fights continued, and in 990 the Milceni were again subdued by Margrave Eckard I of Meissen.
+The church in regions of Slavic Milceni and Daleminzi was assigned to the Diocese of Meissen in 968.
 In 1007, the diocese received the first donation in Milceni lands, the castles Ostrusna (probably Ostritz) and Godobi (Göda).

 Soon, however, the German feudal rule was threatened by the ascending Kingdom of Poland and its western expansion.
-In 1002 Bolesław I Chrobry conquered both Upper and Lower Lusatia and forced German king Henry II to enfeoff him with the Gau Milsca.
-After several volatile and bitter feuds both parties signed the Peace of Bautzen on 30 January 1018, which assigned the Milceni lands of Upper Lusatia and Lusatia proper (today Lower Lusatia) to Poland.
-After the victory of Emperor Conrad II over the Polish king Mieszko II Lambert in 1031, Upper Lusatia again came under the rule of the Meissen margraves, confirmed by the 1033 Treaty of Merseburg.
+In 1002 Bolesław I Chrobry conquered all regions of Slavic Lusatians, Milceni and Daleminzi, and forced German king Henry II to enfeoff him with the Gau Milsca.
+After several volatile and bitter feuds both parties signed the Peace of Bautzen on 30 January 1018, which assigned the regions of Slavic Lusatians and Milceni to Poland.
+After the victory of Emperor Conrad II over the Polish king Mieszko II Lambert in 1031, both regions again came under the German rule, as confirmed by the 1033 Treaty of Merseburg, and thus Milceni were placed again under jurisdiction of the Meissen margraves.